Equity Bank (United States)

-Equity Bank is a $5 billion community bank with more than 70 locations across Kansas, Missouri, Oklahoma, and Arkansas.
+Equity Bank is a $7.6 billion community bank with more than 80 locations across Kansas, Missouri, Oklahoma, Nebraska and Arkansas.
 Founded in 2002, the bank held its Initial Public Offering in 2015.
 In 2023, it was traded on the New York Stock Exchange (ticker symbol 'EQBK') for the very first time.

 Equity Bank's parent company, Equity Bancshares, Inc., is based in Wichita, Kansas.
 Equity Bank offers a wide variety of services including commercial loans, consumer banking, mortgage loans, and treasury management services.
 It also operates Brilliant Bank, a fully-online bank available to customers nationwide.